shutech2001/GS4Cox/README.md

 ## What is this repo?

 This repository includes an implementation of GS4Cox, a Gibbs sampler for Cox regression, as described in our paper.
-It also contains the numerical experiments and actual data experiments presented in the paper
+It also contains the numerical experiments and actual data experiments presented in the paper.

 ### Requirements and Setup
 ```